Mayiladuthurai Junction railway station

-Mayiladuthurai Junction (station code: MV) is a major railway station located in Mayiladuthurai, Tamil Nadu, India.
-It is managed by the Tiruchirappalli railway division of the Southern Railway zone of Indian Railways.
-Classified as an NSG–3 and "A++" category station, it has five platforms and serves as a junction for multiple rail routes in the region.
-The station supports 12 originating, 12 terminating, and approximately 66 train services daily.
+Mayiladuthurai Junction (station code: MV), formerly known as Mayavaram Junction, is a railway station located in Mayiladuthurai, in Tamil Nadu, India.
+It is a part of the Southern Railway zone of Indian Railways and is administered by Tiruchirappalli railway division.
+The station is classified as an NSG–3 category station and has five platforms.
+It handles a combination of originating, terminating, and passing trains, with 14 originating and 14 terminating trains, and approximately 74 departure and arrival trains operating daily.

 Overview

-Mayiladuthurai Junction lies on the Chennai Egmore–Thanjavur main line, a historically significant route linking Chennai to the Cauvery delta region.
-The station plays a pivotal role in regional transportation, facilitating both passenger and freight movement across Tamil Nadu.
+Mayiladuthurai Junction is located on the Chennai Egmore–Thanjavur main line, a route connecting Chennai to the Cauvery delta region.
+The station serves as an important node in regional rail transportation, supporting both passenger and freight movement across Tamil Nadu.

+Historically, the station formed part of the South Indian Railway network.
+The South Indian Railway was a metre-gauge (3 ft 3 in), single-track system with a total route length of approximately 1221 mi, including the worked lines.
+The rail line originated from Madras Beach (now Chennai Beach) to Tuticorin (now Thoothukudi), a distance of about 446 mi, serving important towns such as Chingleput (Chengalpattu), Cuddalore, Mayavaram (now Mayiladuthurai), Kumbakonam, Tanjore (Thanjavur), Trichinopoly (Tiruchirappalli), Dindigul, and Madura (Madurai).

+At Mayavaram, a branch line about 54 mi in length extended to Mutupet (Muthupet) through Peralam.
+From Peralam on this branch, a shorter line of around 15 miles connected to the French-administered port of Karaikkal.
+In April 1894, the Mayavaram–Mutupet Railway, owned by the Tanjore District Board, was opened for traffic and later operated by the South Indian Railway Company.
+The Muthupet–Aranthangi line was opened for traffic in 1903, followed by the opening of the Aranthangi–Karaikkudi line in 1952, providing Mayavaram Junction with direct access to Karaikkudi.

 History

-The Junction was established in as part of the Chennai Egmore–Thanjavur main line, constructed by the South Indian Railway Company.
-It later became a junction with the addition of branch lines, including the Mayiladuthurai–Karaikudi section via Thiruthuraipoondi, Pattukkottai, and Aranthangi.
+The Junction was established on as part of the Chennai Egmore–Thanjavur main line, constructed by the South Indian Railway Company.
+In April 1894 it became a junction with the addition of branch lines, including the Mayiladuthurai–Karaikudi section via Mutupet, Thiruthuraipoondi, Pattukkottai, and Aranthangi.

-In 1880, the South Indian Railway Company completed a 715 km (444 mi) metre-gauge trunk line from Chennai to Tuticorin via Cuddalore, Chidambaram, Mayiladuthurai, Kumbakonam, and Thanjavur.
-Before this, several sections had already opened in 1877, including:
+In 1880, the South Indian Railway Company completed a 446 mi metre-gauge trunk line from Chennai to Tuticorin via Cuddalore, Chidambaram, Mayiladuthurai, Kumbakonam, and Thanjavur.